-Fiscal Impact Year 1 Thereafter State Expenditure Increase \$65,700 Indeterminate State Revenue Increase \$50,000 At least \$15,700
+Fiscal Impact Year 1 Thereafter Potential State Expenditure Increase \$65,700 Indeterminate Potential State Revenue Increase \$50,000 At least \$15,700

-- The Office of Legislative Services (OLS) finds that the bill will produce annual State revenue and expenditure increases that will largely offset one another.
-The OLS cannot quantify the annual increases because it is unclear how many applications the New Jersey Motor Vehicle Commission will receive for the new State Animal license plate.
-However, the OLS notes that the commission is required to receive a minimum of 500 applications for the new specialty plate to implement the bill. - The bill establishes the State Animal license plate program in such a manner that the commission may fully recover the expenses incurred in administering the program.
-The commission has identified its initial cost of designing and establishing a new license plate series as \$65,700, which is largely attributable to computer system changes and the initial print run of 550 plates. - The commission will receive a \$50 State Animal license plate application fee and a \$10 annual renewal fee.
-Initial fee collections will reimburse the commission for the expenses it incurs in administering the program.
+- The Office of Legislative Services (OLS) finds that the bill will potentially produce annual State revenue and expenditure increases that will largely offset one another.
+The OLS cannot quantify the annual increases because it is unclear how many applications the New Jersey Motor Vehicle Commission will receive for the new "We Support the Arts" license plate.
+However, the OLS notes that the commission is required to receive a minimum of 500 applications for the new specialty plate to implement the bill. - The bill establishes the "We Support the Arts" license plate program in such a manner that the commission may fully recover the expenses incurred in administering the program.
+The commission has identified its initial cost of designing and establishing a new license plate series as \$65,700, which is largely attributable to computer system changes and an initial print run of 550 plates. - The commission will receive a \$50 "We Support the Arts" license plate application fee and a \$10 annual renewal fee for each license plate issued under the program, which fees will reimburse the commission for the expenses it incurs in administering the program.
 In addition, the commission will have to receive an initial payment of up to \$25,000 and a minimum of 500 license plate applications for a total of \$50,000 to offset initial costs before license plate production begins.
 The commission will then be permitted to retain additional fee amounts until its costs are fully reimbursed.

-• After the commission's cost recovery, indeterminate excess application renewal fee collections will be appropriated to the New Jersey Department of Agriculture for horse welfare programs and to provide therapeutic riding to individuals with special needs.
+• After the commission's cost recovery, indeterminate excess application renewal fee collections will be appropriated to the New Jersey State Council on the Arts for art programs within the State.